advance100/doc_webpack/resolving.md

 There is a configuration option `resolve.unsafeCache` which boosts performance by aggressive caching.

-Every resolve process is cached and isn't every purged.
-This is correct in the most cases, but incorrect in edge cases.
-Boosts performance.
+Every resolve process is cached and isn't ever purged.
+This is correct in the most cases, but incorrect in edge cases (*what edge cases?*).

 ## Context